carbon-language/carbon-lang/clang/tools/clang-fuzzer/README.txt

-This directory contains two utilities for fuzzing Clang: clang-fuzzer and clang-proto-fuzzer.
-Both use libFuzzer to generate inputs to clang via coverage-guided mutation.
+This directory contains three utilities for fuzzing Clang: clang-fuzzer, clang-objc-fuzzer, and clang-proto-fuzzer.
+All use libFuzzer to generate inputs to clang via coverage-guided mutation.

-The two utilities differ, however, in how they structure inputs to Clang. clang-fuzzer makes no attempt to generate valid C++ programs and is therefore primarily useful for stressing the surface layers of Clang (i.e. lexer, parser). clang-proto-fuzzer uses a protobuf class to describe a subset of the C++ language and then uses libprotobuf-mutator to mutate instantiations of that class, producing valid C++ programs in the process.
+The three utilities differ, however, in how they structure inputs to Clang. clang-fuzzer makes no attempt to generate valid C++ programs and is therefore primarily useful for stressing the surface layers of Clang (i.e. lexer, parser).

+clang-objc-fuzzer is similar but for Objective-C: it makes no attempt to generate a valid Objective-C program.

+clang-proto-fuzzer uses a protobuf class to describe a subset of the C++ language and then uses libprotobuf-mutator to mutate instantiations of that class, producing valid C++ programs in the process.
 As a result, clang-proto-fuzzer is better at stressing deeper layers of Clang and LLVM.

+Some of the fuzzers have example corpuses inside the corpus_examples directory.

 ===================================
  Building clang-fuzzer